opencog/atomspace/opencog/query/README.md

  * When a value is found for a variable, that value is called a "grounding".
-When the entire pattern can be grounded, it can be thought of as being "satsfied", in the sense of "satsifiability".
+When the entire pattern can be grounded, it can be thought of as being "satisfied", in the sense of "satisfiability".
    Thus, the pattern matcher is a (graphical) satisfiability solver.

  * Certain subgraphs are "evaluatable", other subgraphs are